Storm the Studio: Critical reception

 Upon release, Storm the Studio received acclaim from music critics and was praised for its distinctive style.
 Writing for The Village Voice, Robert Christgau wrote that, "Bill Burroughs having given the word, these Brit art-schoolers shape two years of 12-inches into four sides of industrial-strength samples and 'annihilating rhythm.'
-And though they do sometimes settle for electrodance, the laughs and abrasions keep on coming.
+And though they do sometimes settle for electrodance, the laughs and abrasions keep on coming."

 Among retrospective reviews, Matthew Jeanes of Brainwashed noted that although Storm the Studio was "released on the cusp of the DJ record/remix fetish of the 1990s," when maxi-singles containing numerous remixes of the A-side were commonplace, Storm the Studio was "about as far from a remix 12" as possible" despite only listing four songs, citing this as one of several enigmatic qualities to the album.
 He wrote that "somehow getting lost" in the album makes a degree of sense, given that the record "is constantly folding in on itself from different direction," and also found that the album's eclectic style and "memorable lead ins" transformed the album into "the perfect DJ tool except for the fact that it's almost impossible to know what the record is going to sound like wherever you drop the needle.
 I love that this record takes so many strange turns, even if I've never known quite how to navigate through them."

-John Bush of AllMusic rated the album four and a half stars out of five, calling it a "four-track mini-album" and noted the influence of dub and hip hop on the remixes, while also stating that the album is "just as dense and sample-heavy" as the original singles created by the band.
+John Bush of AllMusic called the album a "four-track mini-album" and noted the influence of dub and hip hop on the remixes, while also stating that the album is "just as dense and sample-heavy" as the original singles created by the band.
 Jason Josephes of Pitchfork later called the album a "sheer work of genius."
 Dutch magazine OOR ranked the album at number 25 in their list of the 50 best albums of 1989, while in 1994, Nieuwe Revu ranked the album at number 62 in its list of the "Top 100 Albums of All Time."
 In 2006, VPRO named the album as one of the 299 greatest albums of all time, and in 2014, Rockdelux named the album as one of the 500 greatest albums released between 1984–2004.
 The album is also celebrated in a brief blurb included in the liner notes of the compilation box set Black Box – Wax Trax!
 Records: The First 13 Years (1994).